bdemchak/cytoscape-jupyter/gangsu/Barabasi/README.md

-These files are no longer available on the Barabasi web site.
+These files apply to basic_protocol_2, and are no longer available on the Barabasi web site.

 They *are* available here: